edinburghhacklab/mqtt-dali-controller/README.md

 dimmer.

-Dimmers can operate on two modes: `individual` which allows each light to have a different level, or on lights as a DALI `group`.
+Dimmers can operate on two modes: `individual` which allows each light to have a different level, or on lights as one or more DALI `group`s.
 Using groups on the DALI interface will be faster but all lights in the group must have the same level so the level will be set to the average of all lights whenever dimming starts.
+Multiple groups can be specified but if they overlap the dimmer will be ignored; each group will be dimmed independently.

-Synchronise the dimmer groups using the `sync` command.
+Synchronise the DALI groups before dimming otherwise unexpected behaviour will happen, particularly if the previously stored groups overlap on the same dimmer and that can no longer be identified.

 ### Presets